Skills - insight - learners - leaders

 -

-Children transition into early elementary when they demonstrate readiness in foundational literacy and numeracy, increasing independence in learning routines, and the social-emotional skills needed for collaborative classroom work.
+Students generally transition into upper elementary between ages 8-10, when they demonstrate readiness for deeper academic inquiry, greater independence in managing their learning and the social-emotional maturity needed for collaborative leadership in a mixed-age setting.

 As part of our community care model, all learners are required to wear masks while indoors.
 All learners must reliably be able to wear an N-95 or KN-95 mask during their time indoors.